awsdocs/amazon-rds-user-guide/doc_source/rds-proxy.troubleshooting.md

  You can use the following commands to verify that all components of the connection mechanism can communicate with the other components\.

  Examine the proxy itself using the [describe\-db\-proxies](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-proxies.html) command\.
-Also examine the associated target group using the [describe\-db\-proxy\-target\-groups](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-proxy-target-groups.html) Check that the details of the targets match the RDS DB instance or Aurora DB cluster that you intend to associate with the proxy\.
+Also examine the associated target group using the [describe\-db\-proxy\-target\-groups](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-proxy-target-groups.html) command\.
+Check that the details of the targets match the RDS DB instance or Aurora DB cluster that you intend to associate with the proxy\.
 Use commands such as the following\.

 ```
 aws rds describe-db-proxies --db-proxy-name $DB_PROXY_NAME